-1) Theory: This portion will consist of an oral exam, in which students will be asked to answer questions about the theoretical concepts and how they relate to the statistical analyses taught in the class.
-The oral exam will be administered in a one-on-one Zoom meeting with a randomly assigned TA.

-2) Calculation: For this portion of the exam, you will be provided a PDF with a few calculation questions via Quercus.
+- 1) Theory: This portion will consist of an oral exam, in which students will be asked to answer questions about the theoretical concepts and how they relate to the statistical analyses taught in the class.
+The oral exam will be administered in a one-on-one meeting with a randomly assigned TA.
+Students will also have an option to re-do this portion of the exam, if they feel they did not perform as well as they could have. - 2) Calculation: For this portion of the exam, you will be sent a PDF with a few calculation questions.
 You will be required to handwrite your work, and then submit a PDF or a good quality photo to Quercus within a designated time frame.